 If you happen to be passing by 2201 C Street, NW, in Washington, DC, today or stopping in at any of the more than two hundred and fifty U.S. embassies, consulates, and missions around the world, sing “Happy Birthday.”
-Two hundred and twenty-two years ago today, President George Washington signed the law creating the Department of Foreign Affairs.
+On this day in 1789, President George Washington signed the law creating the Department of Foreign Affairs.
 It was the first federal department created under the new Constitution.
 Less than two months later, Washington signed another bill renaming it the Department of State.

 The first secretary of state was Thomas Jefferson, who also founded the University of Virginia.
 (I am obligated to report that fact because Jefferson directed that it be inscribed on his tombstone, the UVa alums I work with take great pride in having attended “Mr. Jefferson’s university,” and the oldest TWE child enrolls there next month.)
 He presided over a staff that consisted of a chief clerk, three junior clerks, a translator, and a messenger.
 State’s budget was correspondingly modest.
 It totaled just $56,600, which covered not only Jefferson’s salary ($3,500) but also the cost of firewood and stationery.

 The State Department that Hillary Clinton runs today is much bigger.
 It has more than 30,000 employees and a budget of roughly $35 billion.
 Of course, that budget number could be a lot smaller when the dust settles on the showdown over the debt ceiling.